What is Greylisting and How Does It Protect Your Inbox? Print

 5. Benefits of Greylisting

-• Reduces load on spam filtering systems
+• Reduces load on anti-spam systems

 • Stops many automated spam campaigns

-• Works before the message is fully processed
+• Works before messages are fully processed

-• Improves overall email server security
+• Improves overall email security

 6. Will Greylisting Delay My Email?